Types of Trauma

 Developmental Trauma

 Developmental trauma is the impact of early life repeated distress and loss that took place within the child's important relationships and environment.
-These are experiences that arise from things that happened when it shouldn’t have happened such as abuse, separation, or medical interventions, and emotional and physical neglect due to parents who are emotionally unavailable and cold.
+These are experiences that arise from things that happened when they shouldn’t have happened or necessary things that were consistently absent.

 Preconscious/Precognitive Trauma